-Studies suggest there is a huge gap between the pictures most Americans have of retirement, and the retirement they will actually experience.
-The nature of retirement is changing, as the baby-boom generation begins to move from work into retirement.
+Studies suggest there is a gap between the picture most Americans have of retirement and the retirement they will actually experience.
+The nature of retirement is changing as the baby-boom generation continues to move from work into retirement.

-Americans in these early years of the 21st century are living longer, healthier lives, and a key part of retirement planning is understanding the dual impacts of longevity and inflation.
-Certain high-earning professionals, like cardiac surgeons, who begin their careers after years of schooling and preparation, may be retired for longer than they worked.
-(We examine the impact of longevity more completely in the third White Paper in this series, Will You Outlive Your Money?)
+Americans in the 21st century are living longer, healthier lives.
+A key element of prudent retirement planning is understanding the dual impacts of longevity and inflation.
+For example, a cardiac surgeon might begin her career at age 35 after years of schooling and preparation, retire at 60, and live to age 100.
+Some Americans may be retired for longer than they worked.
+(We examine the impact of longevity more completely in the third white paper in this series, Will You Outlive Your Money?)

-We suggest viewing retirement not as an event, like an earthquake or car crash, but as a process, with both financial and psychological elements.
-The new retirement is a gradual transition from full-time work to full-time retirement.
+We suggest viewing retirement not as an event, like

+an earthquake or car crash, but as a process, with financial and psychological elements.
+The new retirement is often a gradual transition from full-time work to full-time retirement.
 For many people, managing the psychological aspects of the retirement transition may be just as challenging as managing the financial aspects.